WallStreetMojo

 Excel VBA Collection Object

-In VBA coding, apart from the existing collection of items under one group, we can create our collection groups.
-In our many articles, we have spoken about object variables, and in this tutorial, we will take through the VBA collection object in detail.
+In VBA coding, we can create our collection groups apart from the existing collection of items under one group.
+In our many articles, we have spoken about object variables.
+This tutorial will give you details about the VBA collection object.

 If you have gone through our previous article “VBA Arrays,” this will be much easier for you to understand.
-Arrays are used to group variables under one roof; similarly, Collection is also used to store a group of variables.
+Arrays are used to group variables under one roof.
+Similarly, we can use the collection to store a group of variables.

-Collections are used to store objects.
-They are far more flexible than the VBA arrays, whereas arrays have fixed size limits, but readers don’t have any fixed size limit at any given point in time and even don’t require manual resizing.
+One can use collections to store objects.
+They are far more flexible than the VBA arrays.
+Whereas arrays have fixed size limits, readers do not have any fixed size limit at any given time and do not require manual resizing.

 VBA Collection